ext. 2083 or 2001

 You will be required to take an introductory workshop and then take an additional five workshop from the list below.
-The Centre for Global Citizenship Education and Inclusion hosts The Impact Institute each semester to provide the opportunity for students to participate in these educational opportunities.
+The Centre for Global Citizenship Education and Inclusion hosts The Changemaker Institute each semester to provide the opportunity for students to participate in these educational opportunities.
 Please submit this Self-Tracking Sheet as proof of participation.

 - Adopting an Equity-Based Approach (Required)

 - Unpacking Unconscious and Systemic Bias

 - Cultural Humility in a Globalized World